kylescotshank/IntroToNCBIandBLAST/README.md

 ***

-### CHALLENGE
+## CHALLENGE #1

-Search for the gene symbol **POMC**, look up information about the gene in *Homo sapiens*, and report three known mutations associated with this particular gene.
+Search for the gene symbol **POMC**, look up information about the gene in *Homo sapiens*, and report three known phenotypic variations associated with this particular gene.

 ***